 - Water Volume – 2,200,000 Gallons +

-Taking over pier 3 and 4 of the old harbor the building is modern and grand and the exhibits are well put together featuring some wonderful creatures.
-The Main Building on pier 3, is set on many levels and has a more diverse set of attractions that most.
-The upper levels are taken over by tropical rainforest, tamarins, and sloths climb through the branches while birds sing and Poison arrow frogs croak.
+Taking over piers 3 and 4 of the old harbor the building is modern and grand and the exhibits are well put together featuring some wonderful creatures.
+The Main Building on pier 3, is set on many levels and has a more diverse set of attractions than most.
+The upper levels are taken over by tropical rainforests, tamarins, and sloths climb through the branches while birds sing and Poison arrow frogs croak.
 They even have pink Bin-Chickens!

 Blacktip Reef features several sharks including Black-tips and Zebra Sharks along with Calypso a huge 500lb Rescued Sea Turtle.
 It’s a beautiful exhibit.
-The Mountains to Maryland features Local wildlife such as Crabs Frogs and turtles, along with grouper and flounder from the bay.
-Bonnet Sharks, Moray Eels and Pufferfish join the thousands of fish that populate the Atlantic Reff exhibit.
+The Mountains to Maryland features Local wildlife such as Crabs Frogs and turtles, along with grouper and flounders from the bay.
+Bonnet Sharks, Moray Eels, and Pufferfish join the thousands of fish that populate the Atlantic Reff exhibit.

 A Second Sark Tank houses the Aquariums Big Guys.
-Feels what it is like to be circled by sharks as Nurse Sharks And Tiger Sharks, Sandbar Sahrs, Rays, and Sawfish swim around the ring-shaped tank.
+Feel what it is like to be circled by sharks as Nurse Sharks And Tiger Sharks, Sandbar Sharks, Rays, and Sawfish swim around the ring-shaped tank.

-Most of the Aquariums 2.2 Million Gallons is taken up by the Oceanaroium over on Pier 4, connected by a Walkway.
-Here you will find the Aquarium 6 Dolphins.
+Most of the Aquariums 2.2 Million Gallons are taken up by the Oceanaroium over on Pier 4, connected by a Walkway.
+Here you will find the Aquarium’s 6 Dolphins.
 However, interestingly their days at the aquarium are numbered.
-As the Aquariums Dolphins are all captive-bred a return to the wild would be a death sentence, so The National Aquarium is setting up a Marine Sanctuary for them, and ocean pen 100 times the size of their current enclosure.
-This exciting development is a first for the USA and could lead to a solution as to what to do with the countries remain marine mammal that are still in captivity but can never be released to the wild.
+As the Aquariums Dolphins are all captive-bred and a return to the wild would be a death sentence, so The National Aquarium is setting up a Marine Sanctuary for them, an ocean pen 100 times the size of their current enclosure.
+This exciting development is a first for the USA and could lead to a solution as to what to do with the country’s remaining marine mammals that are still in captivity but can never be released into the wild.